raspberrypilearning/getting-started-with-the-sense-hat/software.md

 Connect your Astro Pi HAT and boot up the Pi.

-## Astro Pi driver installation

-Ensure your Pi is connected to the internet, then run the following command (from the command prompt or a Terminal window) to download and start the Astro Pi installation script:
+Ensure your Pi is connected to the internet, then run the following command (from the command prompt or a Terminal window) to download and run the Astro Pi installation script:

 ```bash
 wget -O - http://www.raspberrypi.org/files/astro-pi/astro-pi-install.sh --no-check-certificate | bash